craftercms/docs/source/.new-ia/by-role/developer/templated/experience-builder.rst

 * For item selector controls that hold components to be rendered, use ``@crafter.renderComponentCollection``.

 To convert the carousel example, first, mark the component root by using ``@crafter.div``.
-See :ref:`htmlElementTagMacros` for all the available customizations and configuration.
+See :ref:`newIa-htmlElementTagMacros` for all the available customizations and configuration.

 .. code-block:: text